jaywhj/mkdocs-recently-updated-docs/README.md

-One line of code to display a list of recently updated documents in MkDocs
+Display a list of recently updated documents anywhere on your MkDocs site with a single line of code.
+This is ideal for sites with a large number of documents, so that readers can quickly see what's new.

 ## Features